 - Upload your documentation as you receive it, rather than upload it all at the end.

-- Only apply for your certificate when all documentation is uploaded and accepted.
+- Only apply for your certificate when all documentation are uploaded.

 - Building inspectors cannot accept code compliance certificate applications or documentation at the time of inspection.
 It is your responsibility to upload all required documentation to the online building consents system.